A Shape Dynamics Tutorial: Introduction

 Part~\ref{PartRPM} deals with relational dynamics in the simpler framework of systems of point particles.
-Relational dynamics is a reformulation of dynamics which satisfies the Mach--Poincar\'e principle, as formulated by Barbour and Bertotti.
+Relational dynamics is a reformulation of dynamics that satisfies the Mach--Poincar\'e Principle, as formulated by Barbour and Bertotti.
 It uses specific techniques that were invented on purpose, in particular that of `best matching'.
+These techniques turned out to be equivalent to the modern formulation, due to Dirac, of gauge theories as constrained Hamiltonian systems.
 In Sec.~\ref{BBbestMatching} best matching is introduced at an intuitive level, while Sec.~\ref{SectionBestMatching} details it using the language of Principal Fibre Bundles, which are introduced to the reader.
-Sec.~\ref{SectionHamiltonianFormulation} describes the Hamiltonian formulation of best matching, and links it to modern gauge theory.
-The techniques developed by Dirac for Hamiltonian constrained systems are needed in this section, and are therefore briefly explained.
+Sec.~\ref{SectionHamiltonianFormulation} describes the Hamiltonian formulation of best matching and links it to modern gauge theory.
+The techniques developed by Dirac for Hamiltonian constrained systems are needed in this Section and are therefore briefly explained.